 At the Hospital

 Recovery may take some time and require a special diet.
-The doctor will monitor the baby’s growth and overall health to make sure the baby is getting adequate nutrition.
+The doctor will monitor the baby’s growth and overall health to make sure the baby is getting the right amount of nutrition.

-Call for emergency medical service right away if your baby has:
+Call for emergency medical services right away if your baby has:

 Centers for Disease Control and Prevention

 March of Dimes